Updated on: 2/26/2019

 From a legal perspective, the fact that the driver believed to have caused the accident is cooperating with police should make the personal injury claims process much easier for the family of the young boy.
 As long as the driver has a liability insurance policy, the family should be able to pursue a claim against the at-fault driver.

 In many cases, a person's own insurance policy will often provide coverage if they are injured as a pedestrian.
 Assuming that the at-fault driver and boy's family both have insurance coverage, there could be multiple policies available to provide coverage for the boy's injuries.
-Of course, a qualified attorney with experience handling pedestrian accident claims will be able to evaluate the best steps for pursuing a personal injury claim.
+Of course, a qualified personal injury attorney with experience handling pedestrian accident claims will be able to evaluate the best steps for pursuing a personal injury claim.
+See our pedestrian accident case results to learn more about our experience with these types of cases.